 Deciding to rearrange for $W/c$, I divide through by $c$ and the leftmost product to get

 and, cancelling product terms within the sum,

-If $\vect{r}$ were not a random variable but a constant, the product in the denominator would be a geometric sum and this equation would simplify tidily into an explicit formula.
-However, the returns $\vect{r}$ are in fact random and unknown a priori; I can suppose only that its general statistical properties might be known.
+Were $\vect{r}$ not a random variable but a constant, the right-hand side would amount to a geometric sum and this equation would simplify tidily into an explicit formula, but the returns $\vect{r}$ are in fact random; I can suppose only that their general statistical properties might be known.
 Therefore, to make progress, I take the expectation of both sides:

 The rightmost expected value looks troublesome, being an expected value of a rolling product of the reciprocals of the random time series $1 + \vect{r}_j$.
 To bring it under control, I normalize the $1 + \vect{r}_j$ terms by first assuming that $\vect{r}$ is a \emph{stationary} process, which entails that $\vect{r}$'s moments, including the expected value, are constant in all time periods.
 Then $\E{\vect{r}_j} = \E{r}$ in every time period regardless of $j$, $r$ denoting the return in a single arbitrary period, and I may expand the ``1'' in the numerator of the expectation into $(1 + \E{r}) \div (1 + \E{\vect{r}_j})$ and write: